-You should also fertilize your lawn and treat for weed control.
+You should also fertilize your lawn and treat it for weed control.
 However, do not use weed and feed products as a shortcut!
 Fertilizing your lawn and killing weeds should be two separate events.
-The majority of weed and feeds target broad leaf weeds.
+The majority of weeds and feeds target broadleaf weeds.
 Applying them too close to trees and shrubs will kill non-targeted plants.
 For what little time you save, it is not worth the risk.

 Once you know how many square feet of lawn you have, you need to select a fertilizer.
-The numbers on a bag of fertilizer (10-20-0) translate to the percentage of N, P and K. The first number, Nitrogen (N) is for healthy green growth.
-Nitrogen is the big component for a healthy lawn.
+The numbers on a bag of fertilizer (10-20-0) translate to the percentage of N, P, and K. The first number, Nitrogen (N) is for healthy green growth.
+Nitrogen is a big component of a healthy lawn.
 The second number, Phosphorus (P) is for root development.
 The third number, Potash (K) is a nutrient already in abundance in North Texas soils.
-Because our soils are typically very alkaline, adding sulfur will encourage healthier grass growth or prepare the soil for a the establishment of a new lawn. we have around here will the the lawns.
+Because our soils are typically very alkaline, adding sulfur will encourage healthier grass growth or prepare the soil for the establishment of a new lawn. we have around here will the lawns.
 Soil testing will help you determine the fertilization “recipe” needed for your lawn!

 Foreman’s General Store stocks a wide variety of very effective traditional as well as organic weed control and fertilizer products.
 We recommend these top sellers to get your grass growing right this Spring: